Stephen13F/Stephen13F.github.io/_drafts/diethylether.markdown

 It also is immiscible with DMSO.
 This is rarely useful, but it once happened to me that I had tried to precipitate some dye dissolved in DMSO with ether, but ultimately just separated it out (only partially though, I think most was still in the DMSO).
 I never used this as an extraction method because my dyes don't survive in diethyl ether (in this case, I got it to crash out by washing with base in water, so it didn't breakdown, but I didn't want to risk it in future).
 Nicolau claims pure DMSO and diethyl ether should be miscible and that I got separation because it had ions/salts in it, but solvent miscibility charts say otherwise.

-It is more miscible than petroleum spirits in every other ommon solvent, which makes it easier to add to solutions to precipitate out product.
+It is more miscible than petroleum spirits in every other common solvent, which makes it easier to add to solutions to precipitate out product.
 On the other hand, it may not be non-polar enough to trigger precipitation, but it probably will work.

 Given its volatility, diethyl ether is difficult to store well in a squeeze bottle (it's a common sight to find bottles just spray out on their own after a mild jostling, or even completely unprompted, especially in hot weather).
 Just open up and close the bottle again to release the build up of pressure.
 The spilled ether will evaporate in seconds, just try not to breath it in and keep heat sources away from it.
+Due to all this, however, I strongly advise against storing large amounts of ether in squeeze bottles outside the fumehood.
+I suggest, if you need it in a squeeze bottle, only fill it up when you need it and empty the remainder back into the glass bottle when you're done.

 Ether is more of a work-up solvent than anything else.
 If you just think of it as the (slightly) polar version of petroleum spirits, then you can probably understand how to use it.